stefanprodan/eks-contour-ingress/README.md

 [![test](https://github.com/stefanprodan/eks-contour-ingress/workflows/test/badge.svg)](https://github.com/stefanprodan/eks-contour-ingress/actions)

-In Kubernetes terminology, Ingress exposes HTTP(S) routes from outside the cluster to services running within the cluster.
+In Kubernetes terminology, [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) exposes HTTP(S) routes from outside the cluster to services running within the cluster.
 An Ingress can be configured to provide Kubernetes services with externally-reachable URLs while performing load balancing and SSL/TLS termination.

 Kubernetes comes with an Ingress resource and there are several controllers that implement the ingress specification like the ELB ingress controller or NGINX.
 The Kubernetes Ingress specification is very limited thus most controllers had to rely on annotations to extend the routing features beyond the basics of what Ingress allows.
 But even with annotations there are some limitations hard to overcome, like cross-namespaces routing or weighted load balancing.

-[Contour](https://projectcontour.io) is a modern ingress controller based on Envoy that expands upon the functionality of the Ingress API with a new specification named HTTPProxy.
+[Contour](https://projectcontour.io) (soon to be a [CNCF project](https://github.com/cncf/toc/pull/330)) is a modern ingress controller based on [Envoy](https://www.envoyproxy.io/) that expands upon the functionality of the Ingress API with a new specification named HTTPProxy.
 The HTTPProxy API allows for a richer user experience and addresses the limitations of the Ingress use in multi-tenant environments.

 The HTTPProxy specification is flexible enough to facilitate advanced L7 routing policies based on HTTP header or cookie filters as well as weighted load balancing between Kubernetes services.